sven-hash/docs/src/nodes/network-requester-setup.md

 ```
 ~~~

-When running the above commands, the `--help` command can be used to show a list of available parameters.
+When running the above commands, the `./nym-network-requester --help ` command can be used to show a list of available parameters.

 ### Running your network requester (stats mode)